w3c/process/faq.md

 ## Technical Reports

+This section contains clarifications about so-called “Technical Reports”.

 ### What is a Technical Report?

 Anywhere you see or hear the term _“Technical Report”_, you can substitute the term _“W3C Publication”_.
 So, for example, you can read the beginning of the section at https://www.w3.org/policies/process/drafts/#Reports as: